wein.plus

 Concrete barrel

 Containers made of this material are used as an alternative to oak wood, stainless steel or natural stone (granite) for fermenting and storing wines.
-The conventional concrete containers are mostly lined on the inside with glass tiles or stainless steel sheets, more rarely with plastic or coated with varnish.
-The advantages are optimal use of space, flexible volumes and low shrinkage.
-Since the mid-1990s, experiments with egg-shaped concrete containers have been carried out, starting in France and then in Spain and now also in Germany.
+Conventional concrete tanks are usually lined on the inside with glass tiles or stainless steel sheets, less frequently with plastic or coated with varnish.
+The advantages are optimum space utilisation, flexible volumes and low shrinkage.
+Since the mid-1990s, experiments have been carried out with egg-shaped concrete containers, first in France and then in Spain and now also in Germany.
 In the German wine-growing region of Franconia, some winegrowers are using such "concrete eggs" with a volume of 900 litres.

 Voices of our members